 AW: Being born and raised in Japan, how do you think your characters are shaped by Japanese culture?
 Any particular influence from Japanese artist at all, or any for that matter?

-RY: In terms of realisation of the work, I think I’m definitely influenced by the minimalistic design approach, also the Japanese’ attention to details and the emphasis on craft, that the work has to be meticulous and precise.
+RY: In terms of the realisation of the work, I think I’m definitely influenced by the minimalistic design approach, also the Japanese’ attention to detail and the emphasis on craft, that the work has to be meticulous and precise.
 My family was also a huge influence because both my aunt and uncle worked in the medical field, I think that’s how my interest in medicine developed in the first place.

 AW: This project at LALALA is your first commissioned project after graduation, I imagine it can be somewhat overwhelming, especially surrounded by literally all men working on site, how would you describe your overall working experience this time?

 RY: Speaking from experience, artwork installation tends to involve a lot of carpentry, handling of machinery, tools, lots of heavy-liftings and so on, it just happened that on the day only male constructors came to the site.
 Everyone involved in the project was a specialist and a professional, gender for me wasn’t really an issue.
 If I’m honest yes, it was a lot to take in for my first commissioned work, though I would say it didn’t drift too far off from what I have always been doing which is realising artwork presentation.
 There were many other tasks that I had to worry about so it wasn’t just about the making of the artwork, which was of course my main responsibility, so I genuinely appreciate everyone’s effort in actually making this happen.